SynfiniDLT/daml-nft/README.md

   deriving (Show, Eq, Ord)
 ```

-Within each NFT collection, each token is uniquely identified by its token ID:
+Within each collection, each NFT is uniquely identified by its token ID:

 ```haskell
 -- ^ Unique identifier of a particular Nft within a collection.